Updated: 12 October, 2015 (fixed some typos, plus a bit of a timeline problem I didn't clarify well, and edited a few parts)

 "Okay.
 Okay."
 She looked towards Augusta whose expression was painfully neutral and ducked her head guiltily.
 "I'm sorry.
 I don't mean to doubt you.
 I trust you, I do.
 I wouldn't have asked you to be my Matchmaker if I didn't."

 Augusta's expression turned stern, which from anyone else would have been disheartening.
-From this naturally-stern woman however, Hazel knew it merely meant she had let her mask down again, and she sighed in relief to know she was forgiven.
+From this naturally-stern woman however, Hazel knew it merely meant she had let her blank mask down, and she sighed in relief to know she was forgiven.

 "It's understandable," Augusta allowed.
 "My choice for you is doubtless a shock."